lucylow/Martha_Stewart/README.md

 --------

 ## Motivation
-* Algorithms are important in trading
+* Algorithms are important in high frequency trading
    * Computer follows **algorithm of pre-defined set of instructions to place trades**
+   * Involves buying and selling securities such as stocks at extremely high speeds where traders may hold the shares they buy for only a fraction of a second before selling them again.
    * Generates profits at a speed and frequency that is impossible for a human trader
    * **Makes trading more systematic** by ruling out human emotions
+   * High-frequency trading is responsible for 50–60% of all trading activity.
 * Physics background
   * In finance world, **time scales of nanoseconds/speed of light are important**:
   * Example, in high frequency trading, one-hundredth of a microsecond is enough time for most HFT trade decisions and executions and three milliseconds is an eternity to  high frequency trading firms